-1) 21st Century Community Learning Centers (21st CCLC): We investigated the ways in which district-led summer learning programming is funded and supported by states' 21st CCLC programs, including related summer program requirements for subgrantees and state-led professional learning opportunities.
+- supported by states' 21st CCLC programs, including related summer program requirements for subgrantees and state-led professional learning opportunities.
 The 21st CCLC program is a federally funded OST program that is administered by state-level staff (typically within a state's department of education) and implemented at the local level (usually at a school or community-based organization [CBO]).
-Including 21st CCLCs in our inquiry into district-led summer programs was critical to understanding this distinct intersection of federal, state, and local supports for summer learning.

-- 2) State resources and supports: We examined policies and practices in a select group of states to understand the extent to which state-level coordination, funding, and other resources exist and offer support for district-led summer learning programs.
-Because districts are both constrained and supported by state-level policies and resources, this aspect of the research helped to clarify and deepen our understanding of the issues influencing district-level decision-making about summer programs, related professional development (PD), funding, and other supports. - 3) Federal funding streams: In addition to the 21st CCLC program, we documented three other major traditional federal funding streams for summer learning, as well as more recent supplemental funding sources.
+Including 21st CCLCs in our inquiry into district-led summer programs was critical to understanding this distinct intersection of federal, state, and local supports for summer learning. - State resources and supports: We examined policies and practices in a select 2) group of states to understand the extent to which state-level coordination, funding, and other resources exist and offer support for district-led summer learning programs.
+Because districts are both constrained and supported by state-level policies and resources, this aspect of the research helped to clarify and deepen our understanding of the issues influencing district-level decisionmaking about summer programs, related professional development (PD), funding, and other supports. - 3) Federal funding streams: In addition to the 21st CCLC program, we documented three other major traditional federal funding streams for summer learning, as well as more recent supplemental funding sources.
 Federal funding sources are relevant in as much as they provide guidance to and support for district-level decision-making about summer learning programs.